redpesk-common/afb-libpython/README.md

 ## Timers

-Timer are typically used to push event or to handle timeout.
-Timer is started with ```libafb.timernew``` Timer configuration includes a callback, a ticktime in ms and a number or run (count).
-When count==0 timer runs infinitely.
+Timers are typically used to push events or to handle timeouts.
+A timer is started with ```libafb.timernew()```.
+A timer configuration includes a callback, a ticktime in ms and a number of runs (count).
+When `count==0` the timer runs indefinitely.
-In following example, timer runs forever every 'tictime' and call TimerCallback' function.
-This callback being used to send an event.
+In the following example, a timer runs forever every 'ticktime' and calls the `timerCB` function.

 ```python
     def timerCB (timer, count, userdata):